-Fred’s life over the previous 6 months was a continuing series of reversals and poor choices.
-Although he was 35 years old he had not married and had chosen to live out of wedlock with a number of different women over the past 10 years.
-Understanding that his current lifestyle was not conducive to any long term relationship he had chosen the friendship of several like-minded men and confined his heterosexual relationships to multiple one-night stands.
+Fred’s life over the previous six months was a continuing series of reversals and poor choices.
+Although he was thirty-five years old he had not married and had chosen to live out of wedlock with a number of different women over the past ten years.
+Understanding his current lifestyle was not conducive to any long term relationship he had chosen the friendship of several like-minded men and confined his heterosexual relationships to multiple one-night stands.
 Fred was not very good husband material to say the least.
 The friends whose company he enjoyed all loved drinking alcohol to excess and partying until early morning hours, and this was the source of many of Fred’s problems.
-If he made it to work at all he was usually sleepy and shaky, and he was fired from at least 3 good jobs over the past 6 months because of his unreliability.
+If he made it to work at all he was usually sleepy and shaky, and he was fired from at least three good jobs over the previous six months because of his unreliability.
 With his savings depleted he was able to afford only the bare necessities, but this didn’t prevent him from spending what he wanted purchasing alcohol and cigarettes.
 He had a dilapidated car but seldom drove because he couldn’t afford the gasoline.

-Following hospital admission he was given the necessary burn treatment which included heavy sedation with IV morphine, so that for about 48 hours he was incoherent in his thoughts and speech.
+Following hospital admission he was given the necessary burn treatment which included heavy sedation with IV morphine, so for about forty-eight hours he was incoherent in his thoughts and speech.
 When I believed he could understand what I was about to say I pulled my chair up to his bed and asked his permission to ask him a few questions.
-“Fred, you know you could have been burned to death out there in the oil field 2 days ago,” I said.
+“Fred, you know you could have been burned to death out there in the oil field two days ago,” I said.
 He replied, “I know that is true,” without even hesitating.
 “Where do you think you would be right now if you had died out there?”
 Without the slightest hesitation, he said, “In hell!.”
 “Is that where you would want to be?
 I continued.
-The Bible describes hell as a lake of fire, and that fire is never quenched.”
-Without waiting for the words to completely exit my mouth Fred said, “I never want fire on me again!”
+The Bible describes hell as a lake of fire, and the fire is never quenched.”
+Without waiting for the sentence to be complete Fred said, “I never want fire on me again!”

 I told Fred if he would allow me the privilege I would show him from the Bible how he could receive Christ’s free gift of eternal life, and he would never have to fear being cast into the lake of fire.
 After showing him several passages from the Bible regarding personal salvation and assurances of those promises Fred quietly and humbly bowed his head, confessed his sins to the Lord and asked Him to save him.
-I believe Fred’s eternal future in heaven was secured that morning in that hospital room which for him was transformed into a delivery room!
-Several months later, when Fred’s body had healed from the burns, he was baptized in a local church as a new believer in Christ, and to my knowledge he remains a faithful follower, and started making changes in his life and life style.
+I believe Fred’s eternal future in heaven was secured that morning in the hospital room which for him was transformed into a delivery room!
+Several months later when Fred’s body had healed from the burns he was baptized in a local church as a new believer in Christ.
+To the best of my knowledge he remains a faithful follower, and started making changes in his life and life style.